tkshnwesper/tkshnwesper.github.io/_posts/2019-03-05-mimicking-promise-behavior-using-asyncio.md

 print('runs before anything else')
 ```

-If we print something after the above line, it might get executed before the first line in the coroutine.
+If we print something after the `ensure_future` call, it might get executed before the first line in the coroutine.

 If we would like to obtain the result of our "promise", then all we got to say is: